Retiring in Spain

 The Costas of Spain have long been a favoured retirement destination for the people of Ireland.
 Furthermore increasing numbers of retirees are opting to live in the ever cosmopolitan Spanish cities.

-Wherever in Spain you choose to spend your retirement you’ll find a few key facts that make your golden years that little bit more golden – and a few niggles you can avoid with the right planning
+Wherever in Retiring To Spain From Ireland you choose to spend your retirement you’ll find a few key facts that make your golden years that little bit more golden – and a few niggles you can avoid with the right planning

 How much do I need to retire in Spain?